Rokiškis: History

-In the summer of 1915, the German army occupied the city.
-When the war ended, the area became part of the new Republic of Lithuania.
+In the summer of 1915, the Imperial German army occupied the city.
+In early 1919 the Red Army occupied Rokiškis, however in June 1919 the Lithuanian Armed Forces liberated it from the Soviets during the Lithuanian–Soviet War and it became a part of the Republic of Lithuania.
 Rokiškis was granted city rights in 1920.
 Because of strained relationships between Lithuania and the nearby newly created Republics of Poland and Latvia, Rokiškis was economically isolated during the inter-war period.
+Six generations of the Komorowski family owned the Kavoliškis Manor in nearby Kavoliškis village until 1940 when Lithuania was occupied by the Soviets.
+Bronisław Komorowski, the President of Poland in 2010–2015, whose grandfather Juliusz Komorowski was the last Komorowski owner of the Kavoliškis Manor, is an honorary citizen of Rokiškis who personally visited Rokiškis and gifted valuable historical documents and photos to the Rokiškis Regional Museum.

+After the Soviet re-occupation of Lithuania in 1944, the Lithuanian partisans fought with the Soviet Army in Rokiškis area.
+In 1950, Rokiškis became a center of Rokiškis district.
+In the ~1980s Rokiškis became one of the largest centers of education, culture, and health care in Northern Lithuania.
+Since August 1988 the locals of Rokiškis supported Sąjūdis movement and on 6 November 1988 had raised the national flag of Lithuania.
+After the Re-Establishment of the State of Lithuania in 1990, economic changes occurred in Rokiškis and some old companies were closed, however new companies also started their businesses (e.g. in 1992 Rokiškio sūris was founded, which became one of the largest dairy products producers in Lithuania and the largest cheese producer in the Baltic states).
+A music school named after Czech musician Rudolf Liehmann, who worked at Tyzenhaus' funded Rokiškis Music School, operates in Rokiškis.

 Coat of arms

 The first arms for the city were designed in 1970 but were abolished the same year.
 The current coat of arms was approved in 1993.
 The shield is divided into 4 quarters.
 3 of the quarters depict 3 families that ruled the city: the candelabrum represents the Kroszinski family; the bull is a symbol of the Tyzenhaus family, and three bars and a fleur-de-lis are taken from the arms of the Przezdziecki family.
-The fourth quarter shows the organ that is housed at the Church of St. Matthias and reflects city's musical heritage (see Rokiškis Music School).
+The fourth quarter shows the organ that is housed at the Church of St. Matthew and reflects city's musical heritage (see Rokiškis Music School).